solana-foundation/developer-content/content/guides/dapps/cash-app.md

 - `cashAppPDA` - The connect user's Program Derived Address (PDA) for their cash account
 - `cashAppProgramID` - The public key of the deployed Solana program on devnet
-- `cashAppProgram` - The cash app program which provides the IDL deserialized client representation of an Anchor program.
+- `cashAppProgram` - The Cash App program which provides the IDL deserialized client representation of an Anchor program.

 The `Program` class provides the IDL deserialized client representation of an